davixdedem/piGPS-GSM-GNSS/README.md

 # piGPS
-Turn your Raspberry Pi to an accurate tracking system
+Turn your Raspberry Pi into an accurate tracking system